Sydney Black

 Under Sydney Black’s stewardship Fulham Cross became the largest congregation of the Churches of Christ in Great Britain.
 Sydney’s work attracted attention far and wide.
 He was befriended by the future Prime Minister, David Lloyd-George, who frequently addressed assemblies at Twynholm Hall and was a regular visitor at the Black family home in Harley Gardens, Kensington.

 Sydney fully encouraged the participation of women in the work of the church.
 He argued that the churches were losing “incalculable blessing and power” by insisting that Christian women should be confined to traditional roles.
-No doubt he had been inspired by the work of his mother, Sarah Ann, who is said to have tendered day and night to the poor and needy of Fulham.
+No doubt he had been inspired by the work of his mother, Sarah Ann, who is said to have tended day and night to the poor and needy of Fulham.
 She was also a regular correspondent with missionaries across the world and took a leading role in the Women’s Temperance Movement.

 After a public appeal, funds for a memorial to Sydney were realised and 18 months after he had been interred, the red granite monument that can be seen today was unveiled.
 The monument stood just outside the Dissenter’s Chapel, which sadly now no longer exists but would have stood approximately where the ‘waiting room’ is now.